🎉 State-of-the-art:81.39% Web Bench success

 Data Extraction

 rtrvr.ai excels at extracting structured data from websites, whether it's from a single page, multiple pages in a sequence, or multiple tabs to Google Sheets.
-This page will guide you through how to use the 'Export', 'Explore', and 'Extract' features.
+This page will guide you through how to use the data extraction tools.

 Core Concepts

-The 'Export' function is used to perform actions and extract data from the currently active tab.
+The @extractToSheets() tool, when used on the currently active tab, performs actions and extracts data from that single page.
 It's ideal when you need to capture all relevant information from a single webpage, potentially involving interactions like button clicks or form submissions.

 Examples

-"Click the 'Add to Cart' button and then extract the product name, price, and quantity" Performs an action (clicking a button) and then extracts data from the modified page.
+@extractToSheets(prompt='Click the "Add to Cart" button and then extract the product name, price, and quantity') Performs an action (clicking a button) and then extracts data from the modified page.
 The output would have multiple rows representing the extracted information.

-"Fill out the contact form with the provided details and extract the confirmation message" Fills a form and extracts the resulting message.
+@extractToSheets(prompt='Fill out the contact form with the provided details and extract the confirmation message') Fills a form and extracts the resulting message.
 The output would contain rows with the extracted message.

-The 'Explore' function is your go-to for handling paginated listings, such as search results, product listings, or any website where content is spread across multiple pages.
+The @crawlWebPages() tool is your go-to for handling paginated listings, such as search results, product listings, or any website where content is spread across multiple pages.

 1. Sequential Extraction